 Warranty Footnotes1. "[A]s long as the original consumer purchaser owns their [sic] home."2.
 Living finishes are intends to fade, change color, and show marks and belmishes accumulated with use and exposer to the environment.
 Most faucet companies do not offer a warranty on these types of finishes.2.
 Chrome is also guaranteed for a lifetime even though it is an electroplated ratherthan a PVD finish.
 For more about PVD finishes, see the main text.

 This Company In Brief

-Brasstech started out as an independent company founded in 1987 by father and son team, Ross and Geoff Escalette, Note 1 to manufacture high-quality faucets and other plumbing fixtures.
-In the 1990s Brasstech was one of the first faucet companies to experiment with physical vapor disposition (PVD) finishes on faucets, and today the company offers thirty-three different finishes, many of them using advanced PVD processes.
+Brasstech was founded in 1987 by father and son team, Ross and Geoff Escalette, to manufacture high-quality faucets and other plumbing fixtures.
+In the 1990s Brasstech was one of the first faucet companies to experiment with physical vapor disposition (PVD) finishes on faucets, and today the company offers thirty-three different finishes, most of them using advanced PVD processes.